-Nashville Film Festival: The Guerilla Son
+Nashville Film Festival: The Guerilla Son is in the past.

 The 2013 Nashville Film Festival (NAFF), April 18-25, will feature two events involving Lipscomb University: a screening of the feature film The Guerilla Son, sponsored by Lipscomb University's College of Arts and Sciences and hosted by the HumanDocs Film Series and a panel discussion at the Saturday, April 20, 3 p.m. screening of The Island President, featuring Lipscomb University Institute for Sustainable Practice Executive Director Dodd Galbreath.

 Twenty-three years after being abandoned by his father Taher, Zanyar is still afraid to confront him with these questions: How could he leave his son in the midst of a war and then send him to Sweden alone?
 The father does all he can to forget his past, but he can’t hide it anymore.
 Any day now, Zanyar will become a father himself and there is no time like the present.
 Together they will return to Iraq.